 TNR consists of trapping, sterilizing, vaccinating, and returning cats to their own environment.
 It is the only humane way to manager feral and free-roaming cat populations.
 Since our program began in 2001, we have helped hundreds of Frederick property owners, farmers, and homeowners manage feral and free-roaming cats.
-We rely on our participating veterinarians who give us access to reduced rates for feline sterilization and vaccination; we are able to pass on these discounts to property owners who participate in our TNR program.

 Here are the basics of our program:

-- Complete the FFF agreement (found on our web site or by visiting our office).
+Complete the FFF agreement (found on our web site or by visiting our office).
 This agreement ensures us that you will continue to provide food and shelter for the cats once they have been sterilized, vaccinated, and returned to your property.

 - After the cat is recovered, it can be released back into its colony or home environment.